Damage jackals ripping right through you

 1. Welcome To...
 Multi Morbidity 2.
 State Of Catatonia 3.
 We Hate You 4.
 Wish You Were Dead 5.
 Headcrash 6.
 R.A.T.

 With Welcome To...
-Minotaur ended up sounding almost surprisingly different from Power Of Darkness, especially in the vocal department.
-This mini album is essentially more typical for the time in every sense, but at least it does not sound as awfully primitive as its predecessor did.
-Actually this release doesn't exactly stand out of the mass in either good or bad - whether this is a good thing or not, that's a subjective issue.
-You can listen to it with little effort but there is probably no great impact due to any of these songs.
-Welcome To... is in no way a remarkable release, most likely a source of brief entertainment at best, but at least it proves that Minotaur were capable of developing their music further in a notable way.
+Minotaur's style briefly transformed into something surprisingly different from Power Of Darkness, especially in the vocal department that sounds a lot less nasty and more controlled than on the band's debut release.
+In many ways, this mini album is a more typical offering in the genre, and the content may not exactly stand out in either good or bad.
+You should be able to listen to these songs with little effort, but there is probably no great impact due to any of it.
+Welcome To... is in no way a remarkable release, most likely a source of some brief entertainment at best, but at least it proves that Minotaur were actually capable of developing their music into various directions.

 MINOTAUR - God May Show You Mercy...
 We Will Not